arista-netdevops-community/anta-demo/3-anta-in-avd/README.md

 It is possible to leverage custom ANTA catalogs in AVD `eos_validate_state` for example to add built-in ANTA tests which could be missing or even to run your own.

-This section will take you through using the test built in lab 2 (a duplicate of `VerifyUptime`) in a custom catalog in AVD.
+This section will take you through using the test built in lab 2 in a custom catalog in AVD.

-> 📃 **Note**
->
-> If you have not run lab2. you can still run this lab, skip step 1.

 1. Make sure the `custom` python package is installed and available.

     ```bash
-    user@hostname$ pip freeze | grep custom
-    # Example output if installed as editable install:
-    # custom @ file:///<SOME PATH>>/anta-demo/2-custom-test
+    # from the root of the repo
+    user@hostname$ python -c "import custom"
     ```

 2. The custom catalogs has been built in `3-anta-in-avd/custom_anta_catalogs`.